albertstarfield/apple-slick-rtx/README.md

 AI training on Apple Silicon?
 Tough nut to crack, especially with the lack of Nvidia support.
 But the motivation to bridge the gap was strong.

 There are software solutions that allows to bridge GPU rasterization and capability such as [VirtualGL](https://www.virtualgl.org/) But it is only limited to mesa and OpenGL.
-Then after a while we found something that for some reason really obscure among the community called [Juice-Lab](https://github.com/Juice-Labs/Juice-Labs).
+Then after a while we found something that for some reason really obscure among the community rarely even discussed even on the "supposed setup like Intel/AMD Desktop with remote GPU" called [Juice-Lab](https://github.com/Juice-Labs/Juice-Labs).
 This solution allows for not only Graphics Vulkan+OpenGL but also Compute which is CUDA, but currently the community free edition support has ended and only designed for x86_64 (the only toolkit binaries and libraries they provide), but we think that's a good start.

 ### Networking and Challenges